 What is an assault on a federal officer?

-- Simple Assault;
+- Simple or basic Assault;

-- Serious Assault without a weapon; and
+- Serious Assault without using a weapon; and

 How does the government prove the crime of Simple Assault on a Federal officer?

-- The federal officer was forcibly assaulted [or resisted, opposed, impeded, intimidated, or interfered with] while engaged in the performance of his official duty or on account of the performance of official duties; and
+- The federal officer was forcibly assaulted [or resisted, opposed, impeded, intimidated, or interfered with] while engaged in the performance of his official duty or on account of the performance of official duties;

-- That the person did this intentionally.
+- A person did this intentionally.

 Finally, a key point of simple assault is it does not require any physical contact between the suspect and agent.
 This means a person can commit an assault without ever touching the officer.